Privacy Policy

 - Access - request a copy of the personal data we hold about you

-- Rectification - ask us to correct inaccurate account data (note: app records are immutable by design)
+- Rectification - ask us to correct inaccurate account data (note: confirmed records cannot be altered by design; see Section 7 for detail)

 - Restriction - ask us to limit how we process your data in certain circumstances